 What is a Certified Elder Law Attorney (CELA), and Why Does it Matter

 When you’re looking for an elder law attorney, you will see very few that have achieved the status of certified elder law attorney (CELA).
 But what does that certification mean?
 What does it say about the person who is a CELA, and why does it matter?
+These and other questions are important to ask, as they’ll establish if a specific attorney is right for you.

 When you see the CELA designation, you can rest assured that a Certified Elder Law Attorney has been proven to hold a special degree of skill, knowledge and experience.
 Such certifications can be valuable and reassuring to consumers searching for expert estate planning assistance.

-The Certified Elder Law Attorney (CELA) requirements
+The Certified Elder Law Attorney (CELA) requirements in North Carolina

 A CELA is a lawyer who has met the high standards required for certification as an elder law specialist by the National Elder Law Foundation.
 The screening process is elaborate.
 Only lawyers who In order to attain certification as a CELA, lawyers are required to pass an elaborate screening process that requires that for the three years prior to application the lawyer handled at least 60 elder law matters during that time and practiced elder law at least 16 hours each week.
 In addition, the lawyer must obtain favorable peer references from five other elder law attorneys, and attend extra continuing legal education beyond that required by lawyers who are not certified.
 In addition, there is an all day examination on a variety of elder law topics.
 Few lawyers have the knowledge required to become certified.
 The passage rate on the certification exam in recent years has been under 30%.